-The registered office address, which is also the place of operations of the Company's subsidiaries and associates, is located at 12th Floor, Alliance Global Tower, 36th Street corner 11th Avenue, Uptown Bonifacio, Taguig City, except for EPHI, LBASSI, 20th Century and PCMI.
-The registered office address, which is also the place of operations, of EPHI, LBASSI, 20th Century and PCMI are summarized below.
+The registered office address, which is also the place of operations of the Company and its subsidiaries and associates, collectively the Group is located at 12th Floor, Alliance Global Tower, 36th Street corner 11th Avenue, Uptown Bonifacio, Taguig City, except for EPHI, LBASSI, 20th Century and PCMI.
+Their registered office addresses, which is also their place of operations are summarized below.